mdn/curriculum/curriculum/1-precursor/1-soft-skills.md

   - Choose recommended sites, such as [Stack Overflow](https://stackoverflow.com/) and [MDN](https://developer.mozilla.org).

   - Check the dates on articles, and consider whether the techniques discussed are out-of-date.
 For example, does an article on CSS layout talk about modern approaches like grid and flexbox, or does it still present obsolete techniques like multicolumn layouts with floats?
-Does it still talk about really out of date topics like hacks for deprecated browsers like Internet Explorer or Netscape 4?
+Does it still talk about really out-of-date topics like hacks for deprecated browsers like Internet Explorer or Netscape 4?

 - Using social media effectively